 PLEASE TAKE SOME TIME AND READ OVER ALL THIS BELOW

 There will be 3 quizzes, one midterm and one final examination that you MUST take.
-There will be 6 quizzes in all so that we will take your 3 best scores.
-If you do well on your other quizzes we'll count each successful one as 1 point of extra credit on your final overall score for the class.
+There will be 5 quizzes in all and we will take your 3 best scores.
+If you do well on your other quizzes we'll count each successful one as 2 points of extra credit on your final exam score for the class.

 The two textbooks include: